Sabalgarh

 Sabalgarh is a municipality in Morena district in the Indian state of Madhya Pradesh.

-The town was founded by a Gujar named Sabala, known as Raja Sabal Singh Gurjar living near Chambal river beside Karaoli, The town has a strong fort called Sabalgarh Fort is situated on a large rock in northeastern.
-The fortress fell into ruins and is known for stories of hauntings and ghosts.
+The town was founded byJadoun Rajput King, living near Chambal river beside Karaoli, The town has a strong fort called Sabalgarh Fort is situated on a large rock in northeastern.

+Presently, the fortress is in ruins and is infamous for stories of hauntings and ghosts.
+The fort consists of a defensive structure and one main palaces and many other buildings.
+The fort has been controlled by a number of different rulers in its history.

-About 50 km from the town is Asia's largest siphon, built at the intersection of the Kunu River and the Chambal Right Main canal.
+About 50 km from the town is Asia's largest siphon, built at the intersection of the Kuno River and the Chambal Right Main canal.

-The Chambal River is 20 km from town and is a habitat for Indian Dolphins.
+The Chambal River is 20 km from town and is a habitat for Indian alligator.

 Demographics

 Sabalgarh has a population of 40,333, with 53% male and 47% female.
 Sabalgarh has an average literacy rate of 68%, lower than the national average of 74%.
 Male literacy was 74% while female literacy was 52%.
 As measured in 2011, 14% of Sabalgarh's population was under six.

 Scheduled Castes represent approximately 16.6% of the population, and Scheduled Tribes account for another 8.6%.

 The 2011 census reported a total of 7,091 households.
 The area's total employed labor force was reported at 11,360.
 Of this number, 10,262 were categorized as regular laborers, with the remaining 1,098 categorized as irregular.